 Feeling Indebted to the Abuser

 An abuser always wants to be in control, and one way to do that is to make someone feel as though they are always indebted to the abuser.
-This can come in many forms but they all have the same effect which is the person being abused will feel bad for not making up for the indebtedness they feel.
+This can come in many forms such as domestic violence but they all have the same effect which is the person being abused will feel bad for not making up for the indebtedness they feel.

 For example, if you made a mistake early in the relationship that hurt your partner, they might hold that over your head for months to make you feel bad and like you need to make it up to them.
 They can make you feel terrible about even the smallest of things, and condition you to feel ashamed for past behaviors.